What are e-raffles?

 How do they work?

-There are two main types of e-raffle technology that can replace traditional paper raffle tickets: In-person raffles (where volunteers sell tickets in approved locations using hand-held point-of-sale (“POS”) units) and Online raffles.
+There are two main types of e-raffle technology that can replace traditional paper raffle tickets:

 Here's how they work...